-The University of Wisconsin-Eau Claire American Sign Language (ASL) certificate allows you to gain a deeper understanding of language and culture within the deaf community.
+The University of Wisconsin-Eau Claire American Sign Language (ASL) studies certificate allows you to gain a deeper understanding of language and culture within the Deaf community.

 Opening doors to more opportunities and connections, the certificate is available to all UWEC students and is an excellent complement to any major.

 In-demand skills.
 Did you know ASL is the third most widely used language in our country?
 The skills you gain through learning ASL are invaluable in almost any career and can help enhance your life, both professionally and personally.

 Access to the American Sign Language Honor Society.
 While pursuing the ASL studies certificate, you'll have the opportunity to join the UW-Eau Claire American Sign Language Honor Society (ASLHS).
 This is an excellent way to join other students and community members as you work on your expressive/receptive ASL skills while meeting the needs of your local community.

 While completing the American Sign Language studies certificate, your courses will expose you to the key grammatical features, narratives, target vocabulary and cultural norms of ASL.
 Your studies will focus on nearly every aspect of the language — from the specific grammar and mechanics to the cultural perspectives of the Deaf community.
 Through this work, you will gain sensitivity and understanding of Deaf culture and Deaf history perspectives within a global society, which will benefit you in your future career while communicating with others.